We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Furthermore, the effects of tongkat ali in children or pregnant and breastfeeding women have not been researched.
 Therefore, it’s unknown whether the remedy is safe for these populations.

 Tongkat ali appears to be safe in doses of 200–400 mg per day for most healthy adults.
-However, it’s unknown whether tongkat ali is safe for pregnant or breastfeeding women.
+However, high dosages have the potential of damaging gastrointestinal DNA.
+It’s unknown whether tongkat ali is safe for pregnant or breastfeeding women.
 Some supplements may also contain mercury.

 Some studies suggest that tongkat ali may reduce anxiety and improve body composition, but research is limited.